kooscode/srgh-matrix-trinity/README.md

 - I installed the "Matrix" board and was able to get the existing exploit running.
 - This particular board uses an install called "Project Muffin" for XBOX 360 Slim systems
-- "Project Muffin" does not connect to the I2C bus, but connects to a DEBUG pin on South Bridge
+- "Project Muffin" does not connect to the I2C bus, but connects to the GPIO_0 pin on South Bridge marked "DB2G3" on the mainboard.
-- The default custpm ROM image just loads "XELL Reloaded", an open source boot loader
+- The default custpm NAND image just loads "XELL Reloaded", an open source boot loader
 - After install, the Xell bootloader came up within 5-10 seconds.. the glitch works!!
 - https://github.com/Free60Project/xell-reloaded

 ## Looking under the hood (Matrix board)
 ![XBOX](images/analyzer_connected.jpg)

-After install and sucessfull "Glitch", I started to look under the hood how this hack actually works and I connected the Logic Analyzer to the RESET (A), POST (B), CLK (C) and DEBUG (E) pads of the Matrix board and additionally hooked it up to the XBOX 360's I2C bus SDA and SCL pins to monitor I2C traffic.
+After install and sucessfull "Glitch", I started to look under the hood how this hack actually works and I connected the Logic Analyzer to the RESET (A), POST (B), CLK (C) and DB2G3 (E) pads of the Matrix board and additionally hooked it up to the XBOX 360's I2C bus SDA and SCL pins to monitor I2C traffic.

 ![XBOX](images/matrix_pads.jpg)